wkrzywiec/wkrzywiec.github.io/content/posts/052_events-store-part-1/index.md

 }
 ```

 The idea is quite simple.
-The factory method iterates through the entire list of events (it's important that events are sorted by they occurence) and creates a new object from information stored in an event and/or previous state of a delivery.
+The factory method iterates through the entire list of events (it's important that events are sorted by their occurrence) and creates a new object from the information stored in an event and/or the previous state of the delivery.

-To understand it better let's have a closer look.
-First step of a method is to define the variable for a resulting `Delivery` which at begining is pointing to a `null`.
-Then interation through events begins which starts from the `DeliveryCreated` event which holds all necessary data:
+To understand this better, let's take a closer look.
+The first step of the method is to define a variable for the resulting `Delivery`, which initially is set to `null`.
+Then, the iteration through events begins, starting with the DeliveryCreated event that holds some data:

 ```java
 public record DeliveryCreated (